gf777/mitoVGP/README.md

 VGP samples and data come from a variety of sources.
 To support fair and productive use of this data, please abide by the <a href="https://genome10k.soe.ucsc.edu/data-use-policies/">Data Use Policy</a> and contact us with any questions.

 <b>Content Description:</b>

+- canu-1.8.Linux-amd64.tar.xz - the popular long read assembler used in the pipeline

+- mitoVGP_conda_env.yml - conda environment containing all software required to run the pipeline on Linux

 - mitoVGP.sh - the wrapper to run the full pipeline

 - scripts/ - the intermediate scripts required by mitoVGP.sh

-- mitoVGP_conda_env.yml - conda environment containing all software required to run the pipeline on Linux

 <b>Quick Start</b>

 ```
 git clone https://github.com/gf777/mitoVGP.git #clone this git repository
 cd mitoVGP #get into mitoVGP folder

+tar -xvf canu-1.8.Linux-amd64.tar.xz #install canu assembler

 conda env create -f mitoVGP_conda_env.yml #install mitoVGP conda environment
 #Note: as alternative to mitoVGP_conda_env.yml you may try